rehierl/node-tree-outliner/2-0-core-design/4-0-last-nodes.md

 strict, or by loose association).
 Put differently, the last node of a section never is a parent node.

-That is, because a section's last node would not be the section's last node, if it were a parent.
+That is because a section's last node would not be the section's last node, if it were a parent.
 This is a mere consequence of the tree traversal as any node will be entered if (and only if) all of its ancestors and all of its previous siblings have already been entered.

 Note that no such clarification can be derived for the first node of a section.
-That is, because the first node of a section depends on the definition of the sectioning node (as it should be).
+That is because the first node of a section depends on the definition of the sectioning node (as it should be).
 In addition to that, such a definition should not require any specific first node (i.e. no additional constraints).